umn-msi-lmnp/cephtools/readme.md

 ## Examples

-* See the [Getting Started](./doc/vignette_getting_started.md) vignette for a basic workflow using the cephtools subcommands.
+* See the [Getting Started](./doc/vignette_getting_started.md) vignette for a basic workflow using the cephtools subcommands and FAQs.
 * See the [Data Delivery Archive](./doc/vignette_dd2ceph.md) vignette for how to transfer data (e.g. fastqs) from "data_delivery" to ceph.